kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 Refer to the [slides](https://docs.google.com/presentation/d/10y65ptwXQrt_0P6sA3TSvRH_c7TGBc8DEHhXRNwi-10/) and [webinar](https://www.youtube.com/watch?v=BTPlVsgO_As) from the 1.22 release as an example.

-Note you'll need to send headshots and company/title information when you schedule the webinar and the slides should be sent for CNCF review at least one week ahead of the webinar.
+Note you'll need to send headshots and company/title information when you schedule the webinar and the slides should be ready at least one week ahead of the webinar.

+---
+Release lead is probably the best person to put together the slides, but it can also be something the lead, comms lead, and enhancement lead for a release can decided on the best way to pull the presentation together.
+For this release i asked the release and enhancement lead about creating slides 1 week before the webinar was scheduled.
+Lead put together the slides and we had a quick 10 minute meeting to talk about how to run through the slides on the webinar.
+Lead and Enhancements lead alternated on each slide and mostly just read out the content on the slides and maybe added a little more context.
+As a comms lead you dont have to talk on the presentation, but you can if you want to.
+The presentation isn't intended to be very technical.
+Just an overview of the changes.
+The listeners may have questions but its perfectly fine to direct them to read the KEP or asking in the sig-slack channel to get more information.
+So there is no need to be an expert on any of the changes.
+The CNCF has a moderator on the webinar with you to help with running the webinar, recording, and managing the chat.
+They don't need the slides ahead of time, you just show up with the slides to the webinar.
+---

 ### Social posts